Lab 1: Charlie on the MTA

 domains have mail exchangers that receive mail.
 This is especially

 important for you to know, as cs.ucsd.edu, the domain many of you use

-for your email accounts, is NOT handled by a machine called
+for your email accounts, is NOT usually handled by a machine called

 cs.ucsd.edu.
-Instead, there are five machines set up to handle mail for
+Instead, there are six machines set up to handle mail for

 the cs.ucsd.edu domain.
 These are stored in so-called MX records in